Unidata/netcdf-cxx4/README.md

 ### Installation

-Installing the C++ interface requires the additional flag --enable-netcdf-4 to be used during the configure stage of the installation, for example enter

-      ./configure --enable-cxx-4 [plus other options]
+The C++ interface requires the C library to have been build with the netCDF-4 API (this is the default in recent versions).
+You can check by running:

+    $ nc-config --has-nc4
+    yes

+The simplest way to build the C++ interface is with CMake:

+    mkdir build
+    cd build
+    cmake ..
+    make
+    ctest
+    make install

+Make sure that either `nc-config` is in your `PATH`, or that the location of `netCDFConfig.cmake` is in `CMAKE_PREFIX_PATH`.

+There is also an autotools-based build system:

+    mkdir build
+    cd build
+    ../configure
+    make
+    make check
+    make install

 Note that the "configure" script must be generated using

     autoreconf -if

 To build the C++ interface guide, change to the cxx4 directory of the distribution and enter

     doxygen

 By default, HTML documentation will be installed in cxx4/doc/html;
 other options may be specified according to the settings contained in